 After your initial setup, your monthly costs will be minimal.
 Your bird will have food, water, toys, and vet care—just like any other animal out there.
-Because they are so small, most of these things cost very little.
+Since they are so small, most of these things cost very little.

-If you opt to get pet insurance for your lorikeet, this will likely be relatively inexpensive as well.
+If you opt to get pet insurance for your lorikeet, this will likely be relatively inexpensive.
 Insurance companies understand that these birds don’t have high vet costs.

 Additional Costs to Factor In